dwyl/flutter-phoenix-channels-demo/README.md

 Let's break it down. 🧱

 Inside the `join/3` function
-(that is called whenever a user joins the channel), we get the username of the user that is passed through the parameters and generate an UUID for the user.
+(that is called whenever a person joins the channel), we get the username of the person that is passed through the parameters and generate an UUID for the person.
 We assign *both of these to the socket assigns*.

 Inside this function,
-the user is deferred to `:after_join`, which is handled in
+the person is deferred to `:after_join`, which is handled in
 `handle_info(:after_join, socket)`.